niujiaojiao/ZhengHuLab/content/project/ComputationalModeling/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.
 [image]
   # Caption (optional)
-  caption = "Responses of different organisms to hydromorphological restoration in Germany (see Pilotto et al., 2019)"
+  # caption = ""

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Smart"
 +++

-We develop agent-based computational model to depict tumor clonal eovlution through space and time.
+Tumor progression is a complex process invovling extensive spatial and temporal variability and dynamics interteration with microenvironments.
+We develop agent-based computational models to depict tumor clonal evolution through space and time.
+We also leverage multi-region and/or longitudinal genomic data to calibrate the computational model with aims to infer patient’s tumor evolutionary history and quantify the evolutionary dynamics during tumor initiation, progression and metastasis.